4GeeksAcademy/javascript-beginner-exercises-tutorial/README.md

 ```
 <!-- endhide -->

-> Note: The exercises have automatic grading, but it's very rigid and strict, my recommendation is to not take the tests too serious and use them only as a suggestion, or you may get frustrated.
+> Note: The exercises have automatic grading, but it's very rigid and strict, my recommendation is to not take the tests too seriously and use them only as a suggestion, or you may get frustrated.

 ## How are the exercises organized?